unity8-team/miral/tasks_for_the_interested_reader.md

  - Customizing compositing.
 There needs to be a mechanism for loading custom compositing effects.
 E.g. specifying a module (or modules) to load.

+ - Display configuration.
+There needs to be a useful abstraction of outputs and geometry.
+See src/modules/Unity/Screens/screens.h in lp:qtmir.
+   (Or maybe an internal client can use the client APIs?)

 The tiling window management strategy